kelseyjo959/aws-solutions-architect/EC2/README.md

 * pay for what is used, as you go
 * pay less as it is used more
 * pay even less when you reserve capacity
+* transferring data between EC2 and S3 in same region has no cost
 * **ON DEMAND**
   * users wanting low cost and flexibility without any up-front payment or long term commitment
-  * best for apps that are short term, spiky, or unpredictable workloads that cannot be interupted
+  * best for apps that are short term, spiky, or unpredictable workloads that cannot be interrupted
   * **fixed rate pricing by the hour, min, sec, etc with no commitment**
 * **RESERVED**
   * best for apps with steady state or predictable use that require reserved capacity
   * users able to make upfront payments to reduce total computing costs
-  * provides **capactity reservation**, offer discount on the hourly charge with **contract term 1 or 3 years**
+  * provides **capacity reservation**, offer discount on the hourly charge with **contract term 1 or 3 years**
   * Pricing Types
     * Standard Reserved Instances
       * offer up to 75% off on demand instances